ParabolInc/parabol/docker/parabol-ubi/docker-build/README.md

 # docker-image-parabol

-This repo was created to build a **secure** Parabol base image that is **agnostic to configuration and can be used anywhere**.
+This repo was created to build a Parabol base image that is **agnostic to configuration and can be used anywhere**.
 Once an image is built, it can be pushed to any repository.

-There are two possible ways to build the application:

-- **Standard build:** duild using local files, using the same Dockerfile and process used in our Docker Build pipeline.
-- **Build from git:** build using a simplified process that downloads the source code and builds from scratch.

-The processes are different and the details of it can be checked in both dockerfiles.

-## Standard build

-### Requirements
+## Requirements

 Required: